IamShariqMukadam/Upi-Ecosystem-Financial-Inclusion/README.md

 <div align="center">

-# 💳 UPI Payment Intelligence
+# 💳 UPI Ecosystem & Financial Inclusion Intelligence

 ### *India processed more digital payments than the entire US & Europe combined in 2024.*
 ### *This project shows exactly how that happened.*